 Julian Ashton Art School

-Because of moving so often Karen’s academic success suffered.
+Because she moved so often, Karen’s academic success suffered.
 Having finished high school through a correspondence course she decided to take a year off.
 And with the encouragement of her mother, she attended the Julian Ashton Art School in Sydney, New South Wales.
 This time of study shone as the absolute highlight of her young life.
 She enjoyed every minute, revelling in the discoveries of proportion, angles, tonal shapes and colour blending.
 Frans Hals and Rembrandt took their place as her favorite artists.
 Garnering an Honourable Mention in the Portia Geach Memorial Award she knew what she wanted to do for the rest of her life.

 Pre-law and Honours French